How do you best clean your plantation shutters?

-One of the benefits with plantation shutters, especially poly-resin shutter is their durability and how easy they are to clean.
+One of the benefits of plantation shutters, especially poly-resin shutters is their durability and how easy they are to clean.
 There’s no need for dry cleaners or harsh chemicals.
-Actually, you’re probably already have everything home that you will need to fight even the toughest dirt on your shutters.
+You probably already have everything at home that you will need to fight even the toughest dirt on your shutters.

-Here is simple steps according to window fashion specialists on how to clean your plantation shutters.
+Here are simple steps according to window fashion specialists on how to clean your plantation shutters.

 Use a Swiffer for dusting

-As part of your normal maintenance cleaning of your home you should dust your louvers with a Swiffer.
-This is easiest done by closing your louvers and simple swipe down with your Swiffer over the entire panel.
+As part of your normal maintenance cleaning of your home, you should dust your louvers with a Swiffer.
+This is easiest done by closing your louvers and simply swiping down with your Swiffer over the entire panel.

 Plantation shutters are durable.
 But you want to avoid hitting the tilt bar or clear-view mechanism with full force while dusting.
 This is especially important if you dust them in the open position.